garrandall/popular-music-data/tracks/leave-you-alone-young-jeezy-ne-yo.md

 ---
 She said, she said, you ain't no good, no good
 But if you feel so good
-She said, she said, what if i could?
+She said, she said, what if I could?
 But I gotta leave you alone, ah
 She said I gotta leave you alone
 I, she said, I know you bad